 Employee morale— or a lack thereof— can have a huge impact on the overall success of a business.
 When morale is high, you can expect to see employees who are more productive, motivated, and confident.
 Key business performance indicators like employee satisfaction and retention are also improved.
 With life as we know it changing so significantly in recent months, keeping morale high amongst your employees is more important than ever, particularly with many of us now working remotely.
-In this article, we look at four key ways you can maintain high employee morale in your remote teams.
+In this article, we look at four key ways you can maintain high employee morale when leading a remote team.

 Work on developing a strong team bond